60% of RSA Conference Respondents Identify Employees as the Largest Threat to Their Organization’s Cybersecurity

 - Make Your Password as Strong as Possible: Passwords should contain a mixture of upper and lowercase letters, numbers, and special characters.
 Using a password manager will help create long, difficult passwords and manage them for you.
 In the case of a known data breach, change your password immediately.
 Passwords for privileged accounts should be rotated every time they are checked back into a password vault.

 - Implement MFA on All Accounts: Multi-factor authentication (MFA) requires users to confirm their identity with another factor other than just a username and password, adding an extra layer of security.
-This week at RSA, Centrify also for passwordless authentication using biometrics, such as Windows Hello and Apple’s Face ID and Touch ID.
+This week at RSA, Centrify also passwordless authentication using biometrics, such as Windows Hello and Apple’s Face ID and Touch ID. for

 - Don’t Take the Phish Bait: It’s not always emails that are used to hook you, it’s increasingly text messages and other messaging platforms.
 The first step in stopping phishing attacks is training employees to recognize, avoid and report any suspicious emails or messages, and conducting periodic simulations of phishing attacks.
 Vigilance is still the best defense.